 The interior looked more inviting than the outgoing M-Series car, too – no doubt to please the US market, for which this car was so clearly aimed at.
 But inside, AROnline readers will be glad to hear that there was a huge amount of BL and Ford parts-bin fixtures and fittings.
 Steering column and stalks were straight from the Princess, while the exterior door handles and rear lamp clusters were from the Capri MkIII.

-But it was the convertible model that truly captured the buyers’ imaginations – in a roadster-starved market.
-It was – and is – disarmingly handsome, with one of the most elegant hood mechanisms yet devised.
-There’s stiff targa roof panel, which was held in place by a folding rear hood.
-But in the wake of the 1979 oil shock, and spiralling fuel prices that severely stunted the sales of all luxury and performance cars, the Tasmin’s sales proved disappointing, despite the addition of these new models.
+Unfortunately, in the wake of the 1979 oil shock and spiralling fuel prices that severely stunted the sales of all luxury and performance cars, the Tasmin’s sales proved disappointing, despite the addition of these new models.
 In the USA, where the Tasmin was expected to do well, there had been an import problem which saw a consignment of cars to be snatched by the Feds before they ever reached their customers – and the combination of both factors, along with the high development costs of the Tasmin, proved too much for Lilley.